cnosdb/docs/docs/en/latest/reference/sql.md

     COUNT(x)

-**Function**： Return the number of rows retrieved in the selected element.
+**Function**: Return the number of rows retrieved in the selected element.

 Contain the DISTINCT keyword, which counts the results after deduplication.